Than Four Combined Decades

 Derivative suits are brought by a member on behalf of the LLC for damages caused by other members or managers causing damages primarily to the LLC.

 A derivative suit is often used to expose wrongdoing like fraud or breach of fiduciary duty within a LLC which causes damage to the LLC.

 Can an LLC Member Be Released Without a Remedy or Right to Further Compensation?

 Operating agreements typically address the terms regarding the rights and responsibilities of all parties and how the equity will be split in the event of a break-up, split, or dissolution of the LLC.

 Each member’s rights in an LLC are determined by the unique details outlined in the operating agreement, which control the rights and duties of the partners unless it conflicts with the Florida Revised Uniform Partnership Act, which addresses how partnerships may be refuted.

-How Can The MLG Business Litigation Group Help with LLC Member Disputes in Florida & California?
+How Can The Morgan Law Group Help with LLC Member Disputes in Florida?

-At The MLG Business Litigation Group, our LLC member dispute attorneys in Florida & California provide straightforward advice and legal solutions for our clients, so they understand the reality of their dispute and how it will affect their personal, professional, and financial interests, so they can make informed decisions about their futures.
+At The Morgan Law Group, our LLC member dispute attorneys in Florida provide straightforward advice and legal solutions for our clients, so they understand the reality of their dispute and how it will affect their personal, professional, and financial interests, so they can make informed decisions about their futures.

 If you are involved in a dispute with one or more business partners, reviewing your contractual obligations, partnership agreement, and determining your rights may feel like an overwhelming task.
 You do not have to face these challenges on your own.

-Contact our experienced Florida & California LLC member dispute attorneys at the MLG Business Litigation Group today by calling (786) 706-9228 to determine which remedies will allow you to move forward with the best legal solutions available for your unique circumstances.
+Contact our experienced Florida LLC member dispute attorneys at the Morgan Law Group today by calling (786) 706-9228 to determine which remedies will allow you to move forward with the best legal solutions available for your unique circumstances.